tiny-dancer/notes/runiac_origin_story.md.1.md

 ## What happened (we can see the road but can't find it)

 We did all the things expected of a highly mature platform engineering team.
-Everything as code was the mantra and   Terraform was the toolWe had 100% fully automated deployments that derived from a single artifact progressing through a continuous delivery pipeline deploying to each environment.
+Everything as code was the mantra and terraform with jenkins would be our  was the toolWe had 100% fully automated deployments that derived from a single artifact progressing through a continuous delivery pipeline deploying to each environment.
 Pull requests were deploying changes to an ephemeral environment specific to the pull request ensuring every merged pull request had a functioning deployment and living environment.
 Additionally as part of this pull request pipeline, we would pre-bake the PR environment to match production, therefore each merged pull request was proven to be successful in deploying to a prod matching environment.

 We could barely make progress.